zompi2/UE4EnhancedCodeFlow/README.md

-# Enhanced Code Flow for Unreal Engine 4
+# Enhanced Code Flow for Unreal Engine

 This code plugin provides functions that drastically improve the quality of life during the implementation of game flow in C++.
 It works very well with gameplay programming, UI programming with a lot of transitions or in any other situation.

+The plugin has been tested on the Engine's versions: 4.27.2 and 5.2.0.

 # Table of content